legal resources necessary to hold negligent facilities accountable.

 There were additions made to the resident's Care Plan on December 8, 2016, that showed a "two-person transfer with a gait belt except when getting on and off the toilet and then she is a one person with a gait belt."
 By January 27, 2017, the Plan of Care from December 15, 2016 "was not revised to reflect any changes in the resident's care needs and as a result of identifying changes in mood score and ADL assistance needs."

 If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a resident at Hillcrest Home, call the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now for legal assistance.
-Our law firm fights aggressively on behalf of Boone County victims of mistreatment living in long-term facilities including nursing homes in Harrison.
+Our network of attorneys fights aggressively on behalf of Boone County victims of mistreatment living in long-term facilities including nursing homes in Harrison.

 Allow our reputable attorneys to handle every aspect of your compensation claim against every individual or entity that caused harm to your loved one.
 Our years of experience in handling nursing home abuse recompense claims can ensure a successful resolution of your case.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We will fight on your behalf to ensure your rights are protected.